 What is the GED cost in Idaho?

-In Idaho, the entire GED exam will set you back $120 (or $30 per subtest) if you sit for the exam at one of Idaho’s state-designated testing facilities.
-Taken online, the full GED exam will set you back $144 ($36 per subject test), and you should also take into account the cost of taking four GED Ready tests (in total, $28), totaling $172.
+In Idaho, the entire GED exam will set you back $144 (or $36 per subtest) if you sit for the exam at one of Idaho’s state-designated testing facilities.
+Taken online, the full GED exam will set you back $144 as well ($36 per subject test), but you should also take into account the cost of taking four GED Ready tests (in total, $28), totaling $172.
 Onsego students in the My Advantage Plan get four GED Ready tests for free.

 You have the option to register and pay for the four GED tests one at a time.
 To register and schedule the tests, you must set up your account on the website GED.com.
 When taking the GED test at a test center, you will have two retakes per subject at a reduced rate.
 This does NOT apply to online testing!

 Caution: Onsego’s aim is to facilitate your GED study with our quality online resources.
 While we offer this information to aid your preparation, cross-checking with official sources is advised for the most accurate details.